 Matched related donor (MRD): > 100 kg are ineligible

-Matched unrelated donor (MUD): > 75 kg must be discussed with the protocol PI prior to enrollment.
+Matched unrelated donor (MUD): > 75 kg must be discussed with the protocol principal investigator (PI) prior to enrollment.

 Uncontrolled infections must be evaluated by an infectious disease physician and considered suitable to undergo HCT by the study site PI, infectious disease physician and protocol PI.
 Upper respiratory tract infection (URI) does not constitute an uncontrolled infection in this context.

 Life expectancy < 3 months from disease other than acute leukemia or myelodysplastic syndrome (MDS).

 Significant medical condition that would make recipient unsuitable for HCT.

 Patients of child bearing age who are presumed to be fertile and are unwilling to use an effective birth control method or refrain from sexual intercourse during study treatment and for 12 months following HCT.

 Known hypersensitivity to tacrolimus, fludarabine, or methotrexate (MTX).